-RIPE Atlas and RIS Status: Ongoing Description RIPE Atlas is a leading Internet active measurement network that collects unique data, providing valuable live and historical information about the reliability of networks and the Internet's reachability and connectivity.
-The RIPE NCC operates globally distributed measurement networks FTEs 10.5 Cost 1,237 CAPEX 247 Measurement results per day for the purpose of collecting data on Internet infrastructure, usage and development.
-2015: ~250 million 2016: ~350 million (+40%) 2017: ~420 million (+20%) Benefits > Provides timely, hard data on topical issues such as country-wide Internet outages Connected RIPE Atlas probes Offers topical measurements and data analysis for RIPE NCC members Interfaces with network monitoring tools to add global-monitoring capabilities 2015: 8,302 2016: 9,232 (+11.2%) 2017: 9,860 (+6.8%) Provides datasets that can be used to analyse the operation and growth of the Internet > RIS provides data that can be used in tools such as RIPEstat and RIPE Atlas RIPE Atlas anchor rs 2015: 125 2016: 200 2017: 250
+RIPE Atlas and RIS Status: Ongoing \ominus Description RIPE Atlas is a leading Internet active measurement network that collects unique data, providing valuable live FTEs 10.5 Cost 1,209 CAPEX 247 and historical information about the reliability of networks and the Internet's reachability and connectivity.
+The RIPE NCC operates globally distributed measurement networks for the purpose of collecting data on Internet infrastructure, Mea 2015: surement results p 2016: per day 2017: usage and development. ~250 million ~350 million (+40%) ~420 million (+20%) Provides timely, hard data on topical issues such as country-wide Internet outages Connected RIPE Atlas probes Offers topical measurements and data analysis for RIPE NCC members > Interfaces with network monitoring tools to add global-monitoring capabilities 2015: 8,302 2016: 9,232 (+11.2%) 2017: 9,860 (+6.8%) Provides datasets that can be used to analyse the operation and growth of the Internet > RIS provides data that can be used in tools such as RIPEstat and RIPE Atlas RIPE Atlas anchor 'S 2015: 125 2016: 200 2017: 250